xyphro/UsbGpib/README.md

 You’ve got two solid options to get a ready‑to‑run UsbGpib adapter.

 ## &#x1f1fa;&#x1f1f8; - United States
-* If you're in the US, you can order the UsbGpibV2 directly from DigiKey US with fast domestic shipping.
-No long waits, no customs paperwork, no surprises - just quick delivery and a smooth experience: <br> &#x1F449; <a href="https://www.digikey.com/en/products/detail/binho-llc/GpibUsb-V2/28716413?s=N4IgTCBcDaIB4E8AOALATgexAXQL5A" target="_blank"> https://www.digikey.com/en/products/detail/binho-llc/GpibUsb-V2/28716413?s=N4IgTCBcDaIB4E8AOALATgexAXQL5A</a>
+* If you're in the US, you can now order the UsbGpibV2 directly from several sources, including my distribution partner Binho LLC.
+Enjoy fast domestic shipping with no long waits, no customs paperwork, and no surprises - just quick delivery and a smooth experience:
+<br> &#x1F449; <a href="https://binho.io/test-measurement/products/usbgpib-v2/" target="_blank">https://binho.io/test-measurement/products/usbgpib-v2/</a>
+<br> &#x1F449; <a href="https://www.digikey.com/short/29nqq5cz" target="_blank"> https://www.digikey.com/short/29nqq5cz</a>
+<br> &#x1F449; Amazon US also has it listed, but right now no stock, but worthwhile to check it out there too.

 ## &#x1F30E; - Worldwide
 * I’ve teamed up with Elecrow to bring you ready-to-roll GPIB-USB converters – perfect for those who want results, not a weekend project.